Teresa Hatcher MSc Counselling and Psychotherapy, Registered Member MBACP

-As we work together, I use a number of therapeutic theories to inform my practice to ensure that I am able to work in the best way possible with you.
 I am able to work with you on either a short-term or long-term basis, this can be discussed when we meet, but whichever way we decide to work together you are not committed to any particular length of time.
-Some people find that only a few sessions are helpful to them, others come for longer.
+Some people find that only a few sessions are helpful for them, others come for longer.

-My practice in Wallington is on bus routes and is a 10-minute walk from Wallington train station.
+My practice is on bus routes and is a 10-minute walk from Wallington train station.
 Parking is also available on the road outside without restrictions.

 Please visit my website to read more about me and my practice or do phone me if you would like to ask a question.